lamezati/fashion-finder/README.md

 # FashionFinder

-A modern fashion discovery application with Tinder-like swiping interface to help users find clothing based on their style preferences.

-## Live Demo

-You can access the live application at: [https://lamezati.github.io/fashion-finder/](https://lamezati.github.io/fashion-finder/)
+A Tinder-like interface for discovering and shopping fashion items.
+This application allows users to swipe through fashion recommendations, save their favorites, and shop directly from the app.

 ## Features

-- **User Authentication**: Secure login and registration with Firebase
-- **Style Preferences Setup**: Personalized fashion recommendations based on:
-  - Style types (Casual, Business Casual, Formal, etc.)
-  - Favorite colors
-  - Size information
-  - Shopping occasions
-  - Budget range
-  - Physical attributes
-- **Swipeable Product Interface**: Intuitive swipe left (reject) and right (like) interface
-- **Modern UI**: Clean and responsive design using Tailwind CSS
+- Tinder-style swiping interface for fashion items
+- Responsive design optimized for both mobile and desktop
+- User authentication and personalized recommendations
+- Style preference selection to customize recommendations
+- Desktop sidebar for quick navigation
+- Mobile-optimized bottom navigation

 ## Tech Stack

-- **Frontend**: React with TypeScript
+- React
-- **State Management**: Zustand
+- TypeScript
-- **Authentication & Database**: Firebase (Authentication, Firestore)
-- **Styling**: Tailwind CSS
+- Tailwind CSS
+- React Router
-- **Animations**: React Spring
+- React Spring (for animations)
-- **Build Tool**: Vite
+- Lucide React (for icons)
+- Supabase (for backend and authentication)

+## Demo

+The desktop version of the application resembles a typical dating app with a sidebar showing user info, notification area, and navigation tabs.
+It displays fashion items in a card format with swiping functionality.

+The mobile version is optimized for touch interactions with large, easy-to-tap buttons and a bottom navigation bar for quick access to key features.

+## UI Design

+The UI is inspired by popular dating apps and features:

+### Desktop
+- Left sidebar with user profile and navigation
+- Main card area with swipeable product cards
+- Premium feature promotion
+- Web-exclusive banner

+### Mobile
+- Full-screen product cards
+- Bottom tab navigation
+- Swipe gestures for like/dislike
+- Touch-optimized action buttons

 ## Getting Started

 ### Prerequisites

-- Node.js (v18 or later)
+- Node.js 14+
 - npm or yarn

 ### Installation